php-ru/symfony-docs-ru/http_cache/esi.rst

     specification that is supported out of the box by the Symfony reverse proxy.

-The embedded action can now specify its own caching rules, entirely independent of the master page::
+The embedded action can now specify its own caching rules entirely independently of the master page::

     // src/AppBundle/Controller/NewsController.php